The large D limit of General Relativity: Classical radiation from black hole interactions

 For simplicity we study collisions among black holes of equal size.
 It is clear that when $D\to \infty$ two black holes thrown towards one another will not be deflected from their straight paths unless the impact parameter is $\leq r_0$.
 An often studied case is the ultrarelativistic limit, \ie the collision of two Aichelburg-Sexl shockwave solutions.
 It is immediate to see that at $D\to\infty$ these solutions become trivially flat outside a singularity at the center of the shockwave plane --- away from this point, the shock itself disappears.
 So, in this limit, for any collision course that is not exactly head-on, we conclude, unshockingly, that the particles simply fly by each other, with no emission of radiation.

 Put now the black holes in a head-on collision course.
 Collision is unavoidable, but will there be any radiation emission?
 If the black holes start towards each other with infinitesimal velocities, then our argument about the entropy in a merger in sec.~\ref{subsec:nointer} tells us that no radiation will be produced when they merge.
-More generally, if they move towards each other with initial velocities $\pm v$, then the area theorem imposes an upper bound on the ratio of the radiated energy to the initial energy \cite{Hawking:1971tu} which, when $D\to\infty$, is\footnote{Even if the individual masses and areas vanish due to the shrinking factors of $\Omega_{D-2}$, these cancel out in this ratio.
-Also all factors of $G$ cancel, so this is a quantity that can be defined with reference to purely geometric quantities.} \beq \epsilon(v)=\frac{E_{rad}}{E_{in}}\leq 1-\sqrt{1-v^2}\,. \eeq As $v\to 0$ we recover $\epsilon\to 0$, \ie\ no radiation, but for $v>0$ there is the possibility that radiation is produced.
+More generally, if they move towards each other with initial velocities $\pm v$, then the area theorem imposes an upper bound on the ratio of the radiated energy to the initial energy \cite{Hawking:1971tu} which, when $D\to\infty$, is\footnote{Like in \eqref{Sratio}, we consider ratios of energies so that this is a finite quantity at $D\to\infty$ that can be defined in terms of purely geometric quantities.} \beq \epsilon(v)=\frac{E_{rad}}{E_{in}}\leq 1-\sqrt{1-v^2}\,. \eeq As $v\to 0$ we recover $\epsilon\to 0$, \ie\ no radiation, but for $v>0$ there is the possibility that radiation is produced.
 This indicates that kinetic energy, but not any rest mass of the black holes, can be converted into radiation.